AlmaCookBook/AlmaCookBook.github.io/docs/recipes/muspan.md

 # A Basic Loading of a MuSpAn Dataset
 In order to use MuSpAn you need to secure a license.
-Request the code from: https://www.muspan.co.uk/get-the-code and you willr eceieve and email with the username and password needed for the install.
+Request the code from: https://www.muspan.co.uk/get-the-code and you will receieve an email with the username and password needed for the install.

 We recommend using conda or mamba to install the muspan package.
 The following will create a new conda environment called `muspan-env` and install the package in an environment you can use in a jupyter notebook:

 ```bash
 conda create -y -n muspan-env -c conda-forge python=3.12